Year of Call2003

 Prior to coming to the Bar, Lynette was an investment banker so is able to advise in cases which require knowledge of financial services and products.
 Most importantly, she has an approach to her work which is based on commercial reality and aimed squarely at resolving problems in as straight forward and cost effective way as possible.

 Lynette's practise is focussed to a large extent on the needs of businesses.
 She regularly advises on contract disputes (including building contracts and contracts for the provision of goods and services); property (particularly commercial landlord and tenant matters); corporate insolvency and employment cases.
 She appreciates the pressures which litigation place on companies in terms of the time and money which has to be spent and the reputational risks, and advises with those factors in mind.

 Lynette’s background is as an investment banker involved in structured finance (buy outs, mergers and acquisitions) both in the UK and Eastern Europe.
 As a result she has a thorough understanding of financial and debt management including mortgages, guarantees and security.
 She is often instructed by businesses to advise on finance-related litigation.
 She also advises on debt recovery, and enforcement of judgments.

 Lynette is experienced at dealing with property cases, including residential and commercial landlord and tenant matters.
-She is able to advise on the terms of a lease, break clauses, forfeiture and dilapidations.
+She is able to advise on boundary disputes, the terms of a lease, break clauses, forfeiture and dilapidations.
 She also has experience at dealing with more unusual property disputes, such as resisting termination of leases, and cases involving technical aspects of property law, such as rights of way.

 Lynette also has a Chancery litigation practice including cases under the Trusts of Land and Appointment of Trustees Act 1996 for declarations of interest in property.
 She advises on property issues which arise in contentious probate cases.